 PAIN, PAIN, PAIN!!!

-Neuropathic pain and nociceptive pain may overlap or coexist following a nerve injury.
+Neuropathic pain and nociceptive pain can overlap or coexist after a nerve injury, making the experience of pain more complex.

 Example